35 Weeks Pregnant: The 35th Week Of Pregnancy

 Pregnancy Week 35: What is happening with your baby?

 The vast majority of your baby’s growth is complete by 35 weeks.
-His/her kidneys are completely developed, and the liver is beginning to process waste.
-Because your baby has grown so much, you will notice that he/she will no longer be performing an aerobic workout.
-There just is not enough room for somersaults.
+Your baby’s kidneys are completely developed, and the liver is beginning to process waste.
+Because your baby has grown so much, you may notice a change in her movements as there is less room to move around.
 However, this does not mean you will not feel your baby move.
-His/her kickboxing routine should stay the same.
-Calculating your baby’s movements will be discussed in the next section.*
+Your baby’s kicking pattern should stay about the same.

 Pregnancy Week 35: What should you plan for this week?

 Between 35 and 36 weeks your health care provider will most likely want to begin seeing you once a week until you deliver.
-He/she may also ask you to begin counting your baby’s movements if you have not already begun to do so.
+Your doctor may also ask you to begin counting your baby’s movements if you have not already begun to do so.

 The American College of Obstetricians and Gynecologists (ACOG) recommends that you time how long it takes you to feel 10 kicks, flutters, swishes, or rolls.